covagashi/LazyScriptingEplan/README.md

 08/08/205
 In the end I decided to add everything and then start to debug.
 When everything is working I will try to add the self learn.
+Currently is half working,  there is a big leak of flows and FileSystemAgent can't handle everything.
 ---

 ## 🔗 Resources